Otaku17/Crafting_psdk/README.md

 - **Use manual unlocks for tutorials**: Control progression with manual unlock/lock
 - **Keep categories consistent**: Use the same category names across recipes
 - **Use nested operators for advanced progression**: Combine AND/OR/NOT for complex unlock logic
+- **Pokémon conditions search party + PC**: No need for the player to carry the Pokémon on them

 ---